Stack-Train/jobs-data-analyzer/JDA-12/data-API/README.md

 ## NB:
 Launch `v1`frontend before launching this server.

-In the future will use `pm2` to manage sequential launches intergrate into flask.
+In the future will use `pm2` to manage sequential launches and intergrate into flask.